 At the end of 2013, Byron moved up from the Legends Young Lion Division to the Legends Pro Division, winning races and championships in two winter series – the Winter Nationals at Auburndale Speedway and the Winter Heat Series at Charlotte Motor Speedway.
 For 2014, he signed to compete regionally in full-size stock cars for JR Motorsports, the team owned by Dale Earnhardt Jr. Byron acclimated quickly to late model stock cars, earning one win, seven poles and 15 top-five finishes in 30 starts for JRM.
 Success at Hickory Motor Speedway and Caraway Speedway earned him the North Carolina rookie of the year title in the NASCAR Whelen All-American Late Model Series.

-Byron is currently enrolled in online classes at Liberty University, which has supported his racing career since 2014 and is the majority sponsor of the No. 24 Hendrick Motorsports team.
-Byron, who is studying business communications, experienced college life in the fall of 2016 when he lived on campus for his first semester while competing in the Camping World Truck Series.
+Outside of racing, Byron is passionate about his education, his faith and giving back to his community.
+He is currently enrolled in online classes at Liberty University, which has supported his racing career since 2014 and continues as one of the primary sponsors of the No. 24 Hendrick Motorsports team.
+Byron, who is studying strategic communication, experienced college life in the fall of 2016 when he lived on campus for his first semester while competing in the Truck Series.

 In 2015, Byron became an Eagle Scout, the highest achievement rank of the Boy Scouts of America, which he earned while racing full time and attending high school.
 On Dec.
 5, 2017, Byron received the Good Scout Award from the Mecklenburg County Boy Scouts of America.
 The award celebrates members in the Charlotte community who exemplify what it means to represent and serve the Boy Scouts organization at a high level.